 Use up-selling and cross-selling techniques.

 When you’re wondering how to increase sales to existing customers, employ up-selling and cross-selling techniques.
-Simply put, up-selling and cross-selling are about selling new products to existing customers by persuading them to move up to higher value products.
+Simply put, up-selling and cross-selling are about selling new products to existing customers by persuading them to move up to higher-value products.
 Techniques like providing free trials, targeted offers and sharing detailed case studies can work particularly well to increase sales to existing customers.

 Keep in regular contact.

 Did you know something as simple as a regular, high-quality newsletter can be a game changer for customer retention and selling to existing customers?
 In fact, in a 2016 survey, email marketing came out as far and away the top online tactic to drive customer retention; with 80% of respondents claiming it is beneficial.
 In contrast, only 44% thought social media was good for retaining customers.
-By sending out monthly (or more frequent if possible) communications that are relevant to the recipient, offer useful information and are enjoyable to read, you can connect with your customers and send targeted offers to tempt them to purchase from you again.
+By sending out monthly (or more frequently if possible) communications that are relevant to the recipient, offer useful information and are enjoyable to read, you can connect with your customers and send targeted offers to tempt them to purchase from you again.

 Run events and seminars.

 Set yourself up as an industry leader by organizing a conference, seminar or other event.
 Line up interesting speakers, invite your customers to come along and make them feel special.
-You can use the networking opportunity to strengthen relationships, show off new or cutting edge products and concentrate on selling new products to existing customers.
+You can use the networking opportunity to strengthen relationships, show off new or cutting-edge products and concentrate on selling new products to existing customers.

 Don't let them leave.